oindrilasaha/oindrilasaha.github.io/_publications/recsal.md

 extra supervision.
 We show that our best method outperforms previous state-of-the-art methods with 50-80% fewer parameters.
 We also show that our models perform consistently well across all evaluation metrics unlike prior methods.'
 date: 2020-07-15
-venue: 'British Machine Vision Conference (BMVC), 2020'
+venue: 'British Machine Vision Conference (BMVC)'
 paperurl: 'https://arxiv.org/pdf/2008.13745.pdf'
 ---